rodrigogaldino553/infos_covid19/README.md

 # infos_covid19
 A program to get information actually about covid 19.
-It make is consulting a api that give need information about world and 186 countries
+It makes consult to api that give all need information about world and 186 countries